ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/migrate-from-11-to-12.md

 ## UUID

 We changed the name of the UUID scalar from `Uuid` to `UUID`.
-In order to keep the old name do register the type manually like the following:
+To maintain the old name, register the type manually like the following:

 ```csharp
 services